 So what can it mean to try and exercise a choice of identity?
 In business it's the Relying Party that bears most of the risk if an identity is wrong, and so it is that the Relying Party is very often the "Identity Provider", for then they can best manage their risk.
 And here the choice of business identity is moot.
 If you don't have an identity that meets the RP's needs, then they have the perogative to turn you away.
 Think about a store that doesn't accept Diners Club; do you have any prospect of negotiating with them to pay by Diners if that's your choice of card?
 Can it make any difference to the store owner that you might have extra credentials to present in real time?

 However, in social dealings, identity is different.
-Here we do narrate the visible surface of own life stories, and thus curate our own identity.
-Or moreover, identities.
+Here we do narrate the visible surface of own life stories, and thus curate our own identity (or identities, plural).

 What's going on here?
-How do we reconcile these contradictions of self determination and all those counterparty interests across our plurality of identities?
+How do we reconcile these contradictions of self determination in some cases, and all those counterparty interests across many other cases?
 I find it helps to describe two different orders of Digital Identity:

 Another example - of greater practical importance - of the tension between impressed and expressed identity is the "Real Name" policies of Google and Facebook.
 Here we saw a mighty clash of the rights of people to define how they are known in distinct spheres, and the interests of social network operators to "know" their users (to put it clinically, index them) for commercial purposes.
 Perhaps that type of conflict would be better understood if we saw how different orders of identity have different degrees of freedom?
 Identity is literally relative.